Hot Toys. Hot Toys. Every time I search for Iron Man action figures the name “Hot Toys” appears on my screen.

 While palladium powers Tony Stark’s Mark IV, this Iron Man runs on button cell batteries.
 The switches for the lights are located on the back of the helmet, under one of the air flaps, and on the inside of Iron Man’s arms.

-Personally, I think the light-up function is a super cool and makes for some epic pictures!
+Personally, I think the light-up function is a super cool and makes for some awesome pictures!

 Like this one…